INSACY98/Scam/README.md

- Here is the website: https://scamgiftcardsexp.netlify.app/
+ Here is the link that will open when you tap the NFC card: https://scamgiftcardsexp.netlify.app/